 The HPC is a little different that your desktop at home when it comes to storage, not just computing power.
 It’s a shared resource, so we cant store everybody’s data for all time - there just isn’t enough space.
 So, before we start putting files onto the HPC, its best you know where to put them in the first place.

-On DeepThought, are two main storage tiers.
+On DeepThought, are three main storage tiers.
 Firstly our bulk storage is the ‘Scratch’ area - and is slower, spinning Hard-Disk Drives (HDD’s).
-The smaller, hyper-fast NVMe Solid-State Drives (SSD’s) are located at /local and is much smaller.
+The next storage tier is the ‘Cluster’ parallel filesystem.
+For distributed jobs, or jobs that required lots of staged files, this filesystem is the standard high-speed and low-latency HPC filesystem.
+Be aware that it is smaller that /scratch, and as such, is a transient filesystem.
+Finally, there are hyper-fast NVMe Solid-State Drives (SSD’s) located at /local.
 For the exact specifications and capacities, see the System Specifications.

 The HPC Job & Data Workflow, along with links to the new Data-Workflow Management Portal are under construction and will be linked here when completed.